 We turn to calculate the skew scattering contribution for each scattering class.
 Fig. \ref{fig:second order sj-1}(b) show a set of diagrams that contribute to the skew scattering in the spin basis.
 The skew scattering contribution comes from the asymmetric part of the scattering rates for higher order scattering processes \citep{SMIT1955Phys}, and its contribution to anomalous Hall conductivity depends on disorder density and scattering strength:

 The skew scattering contribution of each class impurity is dependent on the $r=(n_{i}u_{1}^{3})^{2/3}/(n_{i}u_{0}^{2})$ and is inversely proportional to the impurity density.
-In high mobility conductors, the skew scattering part could dominant over both the intrinsic and side jump parts, such as the Kagome metals \citep{Zheng2023NC}.
-Similar to the results in Ref. \citep{YangSY2011PRB}, the skew scattering corrections in class A and class B respect the $C_{3v}$ symmetry.
-But in class C, the skew scattering contribution becomes quadratic in $\mathcal{M}_{\parallel}$ with a $\pi$ period, indicating the breaking of $C_{3v}$ symmetry.
+In high mobility conductors, the skew scattering part could dominate over both the intrinsic and side jump parts, such as the kagome metals \citep{Zheng2023NC}.
+Similar to the results in \citep{YangSY2011PRB}, the skew scattering corrections in class A and class B respect the $C_{3v}$ symmetry.
+However, in class C, the skew scattering contribution becomes quadratic in $\mathcal{M}_{\parallel}$ with a $\pi$ period, indicating the breaking of $C_{3v}$ symmetry.

-Let us understand the unusual angle-dependence of extrinsic AHE due to the magnetic scatterings.
-In the presence of magnetic impurity scatterings, the Onsager relation could be
+Let us understand the unusual angle dependence of extrinsic AHE due to magnetic scattering.
+In the presence of magnetic impurity scattering, the Onsager relation could be